Hawaii Water Quality at a Glance

 PFAS “Forever Chemicals”

-Source: Military firefighting foam (AFFF) used at Pearl Harbor and other installations, legacy contamination from decades of military activities, and potential consumer product sources
+Source: Military firefighting foam (AFFF) used at Pearl Harbor and other installations; legacy contamination from decades of military activities; potential consumer product and landfill sources.

 Dirty Chemical barrels